 - Y93.G2: Activity, grilling and smoking food

 - Always take the time to set a fire extinguisher by the side of the grill.
 Use caution when grilling.

 - Z99.89: Dependence on other enabling machines and devices

 - Put away any distracting technology when working over an open flame.
-The risk of a larger file starting is more urgent than anything related to your devices.
+The risk of a larger fire starting is more urgent than anything related to your devices.